hpssjellis/google-magenta-midi-music-on-linux-hello-world/README.md

 # google-magenta-midi-music-on-linux-hello-world
 Bash install scripts to get Google Magenta working easily on a linux ubuntu computer.
-Move from a folder with several midi files to a tensorflow generated set of output files.
+Magenta will allow you to convert a folder with several of your midi files to an Artificial Intelligence tensorflow generated set of output midi files.